Dirichlet Proportions Model for Hierarchically Coherent Probabilistic Forecasting: The Model

-where $B(\valpha)$ is the normalization constant.
-In Eq.~\eqref{eq:loss}, we add a small $\epsilon$ to avoid undefined values when the target proportion for some children are zero.
+where $B(\vbeta)$ is the normalization constant.
+In Eq.~\eqref{eq:children_loss}, we add a small $\epsilon$ to avoid undefined values when the target proportion for some children are zero.
+Here, $B(\vbeta) = \prod_{i=1}^{C} \Gamma(\beta_i) / \Gamma(\sum_i \beta_i)$ where $\Gamma(.)$ is the well-known Gamma function that is differentiable.
 In practice, we use Tensorflow Probability~\citep{dillon2017tensorflow} to optimize the above loss function.

+{\bf Modeling the Parent.} The remaining task is to predict the future values of the parent node in a family.
+Recall that the output of the attention layer $\bM'$ in Eq.~\eqref{eq:att_layer} has an extra dimension in the second axis.
+We will use the output in that dimension as an input to the decoder that predicts the future of the parent.
+This allows us to distill historical information from the children that might also be useful for predicting the future values of the parent.
+The decoding for the parent prediction comprises of the following equations:

+In the first equation we use the MLP decoder to map the last dimension of the attention encoding from the children along with the past of the parent, to the future decoding of shape $d_D*F$.
+The decoding is then reshaped to have shape $F \times d_D$.
+The final parent decoding layer is an MLP $\decfp$ with output dimension $2$ that maps each future time-step's decoded features $\bP_{\cF}[s, :]$ along with the covariates at that time-step to the final predicted parameters for that time-step.

+{\it Loss Function.} Since we are interested in probabilistic forecasting, we would like to predict the distribution of the parent's future values.
+Therefore we will map the output parameters in each future time step ($\hat{\bp}_{s}$ for time-step $s \in [F]$) to the parameters of a negative-binomial distribution.
+The p.m.f of negative binomial distribution with total count $r > 0$ and success probability $q \in [0, 1]$ is given by,

+We first map the predicted parameters from the parent decoder $\hat{\bp}_{s}$ to the distribution parameters $\hat{r}_s, \hat{q}_s$ using link functions (designed to keep $(r, q)$ in valid ranges):